madepass/mellow-test/README.md

 `git commit -m "some message"`.
 A comment is required so you just have to live with it.

 `git push origin master`.
 DOnt worry about origin. its just incantation as far as you are concerend for now.

+#checkout

+`git checkout ` allows you to traverse the your ocmmmit tree.

+But honestly you will just be using it to reset your changes to top of tree.

+To go back to an old hash:

+`git checkout <hash>`

+The more practical use case:
+TO undo all the changes you did to a file:
+`git checkout <filename>`.
+This will revert a file to top of tree.
+`git checkout` by itself will revert your entire repo to top of tree. be pretty careful about this.